hackupc/hackupc-org-landing/README.md

 ## Support

 If you need help understanding something of this repo you can ask the previous developers.
-The ones that made the 2021 edition are:
+The ones that made the 2022 edition are:

+- Carlota Catot Bragòs: Slack `@Carlota` [carlotacb.dev](https://carlotacb.dev)
 - Maurici Abad Gutierrez: Slack `@mauri` [mauriciabad.com](https://mauriciabad.com/)

 ## License